Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 ![Bitcoin](./assets/fr/003.webp)

-Undeniably, bitcoin is a project for breaking with current monetary policy.
+Undeniably, Bitcoin is a project that breaks with current monetary policy.
 So it's a political project.
 But it's hard to place Bitcoin on a simple linear axis running from the extreme left to the extreme right.

 For a start, the very definition of right and left is complex and evolves over time, making strict classification difficult.
-But above all Bitcoin, as a decentralized technology, transcends traditional cleavages, attracting supporters from diverse political backgrounds, left and right, including anarchists and individuals who claim to be apolitical.
+But above all Bitcoin, as a decentralized technology, transcends traditional political divides, attracting supporters from various political backgrounds, from the left and the right, including anarchists and people who consider themselves apolitical.